Non-QM Loans Explained: What Investors Need to Know

 Interest rates on non-QM products are generally higher than conventional mortgage rates, reflecting the additional flexibility the lender provides.
 You may also face larger down payment requirements, typically 15% to 25% or more.

-Some non-QM loans include prepayment penalties, so reading the fine print is important.
+Some Real Estate Property Non-QM Loans include prepayment penalties, so reading the fine print is important.
 Because underwriting standards vary between lenders, working with a specialist who focuses on investor lending makes a real difference.

 Non QM Loans

-Is a Non-QM Loan the Same as a Non-Conforming Loan?
+Is a Real Estate Property Non-QM Loans the Same as a Non-Conforming Loan?

 Not exactly.
-A non-conforming loan does not meet Fannie Mae or Freddie Mac guidelines, which could simply mean the loan amount exceeds conforming limits.
-A non-QM loan specifically does not meet the CFPB’s qualified mortgage rules.
+A non-conforming loan does not meet Fannie Mae or Freddie Mac guidelines, which could simply mean the mortgage amount exceeds conforming limits.
+A Real Estate Property Non-QM Loans specifically does not meet the CFPB’s qualified mortgage rules.
 There is overlap, but the terms are not interchangeable.

 The process is more straightforward than most investors expect:

 • Start with pre-qualification.
 A good lender will evaluate your situation quickly.
-REIF Loans offers fast pre-qualification designed specifically for investors.
+Real Estate Investor Friendly Loans offers fast pre-qualification designed specifically for investors.

 • Gather documentation.
-Depending on loan type, this could include bank statements, asset verification, property appraisals, or rent rolls.
+Depending on mortgage type, this could include bank statements, asset verification, property appraisals, or rent rolls.

 • Property evaluation.
-For DSCR loans, the lender analyzes the property’s income potential relative to the proposed mortgage payment.
+For Real Estate Property DSCR Loans, the lender analyzes the property’s income potential relative to the proposed mortgage payment.

 • Underwriting and closing.
-Non-QM loans often move through underwriting faster because the evaluation criteria are more targeted.
+Real Estate Property Non-QM Loans often move through underwriting faster because the evaluation criteria are more targeted.

-Why Investors Choose REIF Loans for Non QM Financing
+Why Investors Choose Real Estate Investor Friendly Loans for Non QM Financing

-REIF Loans was built to serve real estate investors.
+Real Estate Investor Friendly Loans was built to serve real estate investors.
 Founded by Elizabeth Shvartsman, the company focuses on cash flow driven strategies across Michigan and 43 states.
-Whether you need a DSCR loan for a rental acquisition, a hard money loan for a flip, or a cash out refinance to pull equity, REIF Loans offers transparent terms and investor-first advisory.
+Whether you need a Real Estate Property DSCR Loans for a rental acquisition, a hard money mortgage for a flip, or a cash out refinance to pull equity, Real Estate Investor Friendly Loans offers transparent terms and investor-first advisory.

 When your lender understands investor financing and structures deals around your actual goals, you close faster and build smarter.